jimmybombimmy/postgres-db-microservice/README.md

   - Useful for if the master project needs to change some env variables or work within a specific docker network.

 2 is the preferable option if wanting to run all BTD microservices locally.
+It is also the only option that is configured with a docker network that can be used to link together all microservices locally.